 Many users must run jobs that read datasets that are too large to transfer to the /scratch directory.
 When large numbers of these jobs run simultaneously, it can have an adverse affect on the performance of the disks serving the data causing your jobs to run very inefficiently.
 We have configured a resource in the batch system that should help manage the amount of concurrent access.
 These are called IO resources, and they depend on the bandwidth available from the storage hardware.

-ALL JOBS should have appropriate IO resource flags set.
-PDSF is intelligently scanning running jobs and signal sysadmins about offending jobs.
-A user can be disabled for batch if the sysadmin think his/her jobs might cause system overload.
+All jobs should have appropriate IO resource flags set.
+PDSF is intelligently scanning running jobs and will signal sysadmins about offending jobs.
+A user can be disabled for batch if the sysadmin think their jobs might cause system overload.
 Disabled users will be notified by email and a ticket will be created.

 Submit Jobs With IO Resource